Kelvinouo/bdafr/README.md

-# well just a thing that let us look at what bedwars devs did on the new update
+# well just a thing that let us to look at what bedwars devs did on the new update